Hillfort: Great Britain

 Some Iron Age hillforts were also incorporated into medieval frontier earthworks.
 For example Offa's Dyke, a linear earthwork generally dated to the 9th century CE, makes use of the west and south-west ramparts of Llanymynech hillfort.
 Similarly the hillfort at Old Oswestry was incorporated into the early medieval Wat's Dyke.
 The Wansdyke was a new linear earthwork connected to the existing hillfort at Maes Knoll, which defined the Celtic-Saxon border in south-west England during the period 577–652 CE.

 Some hillforts were re-occupied by the Anglo-Saxons during the period of Viking raids.
 King Alfred established a network of coastal hillforts and lookout posts in Wessex, linked by a Herepath, or military road, which enabled his armies to cover Viking movements at sea.
 For example, see Daw's Castle and Battle of Cynwit.

 It has been suggested on reasonable evidence that many so-called hillforts were just used to pen in cattle, horses, or other domesticated animals.
 The large sprawling examples at Bindon Hill and Bathampton Down are more than 50 acre.
 Even those that were defensive settlements in the Iron Age were sometimes used for corralling animals in later periods.
 For example, see Coney's Castle, Dolebury Warren and Pilsdon Pen.
 However, it is difficult to prove that people definitely did not dwell there, as lack of evidence is not proof of absence.

 Ireland

-Bronze Age and Iron Age hillforts are widely found in Ireland.
+Bronze Age and Iron Age hillforts are widely found in Ireland, with more than 500 identified in Ireland and Northern Ireland.
 They are large circular structures between 1 and 40 acres (most commonly 5–10 acres) in size, enclosed by a stone wall or earthen rampart or both.
 These would have been important tribal centres where the chief or king of the area would live with his extended family and support themselves by farming and renting cattle to their underlings.

-There are around 40 known hillforts in Ireland.
-About 12 are multivallate as distinguished by multiple ramparts, or a large counterscarp (outer bank).
+About 12 are multivallate, distinguished by multiple ramparts or a large counterscarp (outer bank).
 The imposing example at Mooghaun is defended by multiple stone walls.

-One must be careful to not confuse a hill-fort with a 'ringfort' - a medieval settlement - a common archaeological feature across the whole island of Ireland, of which over 40,000 examples are known; one source claims there may be 10,000 undiscovered ringforts.
+One must be careful to not confuse a hillfort with a medieval 'ringfort', a common archaeological feature across the whole island of Ireland, of which over 40,000 examples are known; one source claims there may be 10,000 undiscovered ringforts.

-Some hillforts have cairns inside their boundaries and there are many speculations about this phenomenon, the theories range from being a strange cult religion to just coincidence the same kind of area as they both like (hill tops with commanding views of the local vicinity), the excavation at Freestone Hill in County Kilkenny has shown that there was indeed a ditch cut out around the cairn, evidence that they had respect for the feature no matter what they decided to believe about it.